-While many lawyers and organizations prefer to avoid indefinite contracts, evergreen clauses survive in a variety of leases, service agreements, and purchasing contracts.
-Contracts with evergreen clauses create significant long-term risk and opportunity.
+While many lawyers and organizations prefer to avoid evergreen contracts, evergreen clauses survive in a variety of leases, service agreements, and purchasing contracts.
+Evergreen contracts create significant long-term risk and opportunity.
 Careful contract management is necessary to control for contract risk and preserve the upside.

-An evergreen agreement renews for a period of time automatically without notice.
-Such a contract continues to renew until one party elects to terminate the contract.
+An evergreen contract renews for a period of time automatically without notice.
+An evergreen contract continues to renew until one party elects to terminate the contract.
 To understand how an evergreen clause works, it’s important to know when a contract normally ends.

 When do contracts end?

 Contracts end on the expiration date or the fulfillment of the obligations described in the contract.
-Contracts with no expiration date are not necessarily evergreen.
+Contracts with no expiration date are not necessarily evergreen contracts.
 A contract that specifies delivery of a product or service, for example, might terminate upon delivery.

 Contracts that do not have a fixed delivery or explicit expiration date might be classified as indefinite contracts.
 And indefinite contract is generally cancelable at will with notice by either party under common law and the Uniform Commercial Code.
 There are, of course, important nuances to this principle.